 The program fee excludes accommodation.
 Yet, upon request we can offer a limited number of participants a couch-surf spot with one of our LOVA network members .
 For other suggestions regarding stay, please contact us and we will inform you about possible solutions, including camping or hostels.

-We look forward to receive your application.
-Please send your message to: email@example.com
+Please send a message to: email@example.com

 The daily schedule runs from 9.00/10.00 – 17.00/18.00.
 We guarantee small groups.
 In previous editions there were participants from all around the world.
 Courses and workshops are taught in English.
 Please note to bring comfortable shoes for the excursions and strolls around the city.